Fannon/search-bookmarks-history-and-tabs/README.md

 For a description of the scoring options and what they do, please see [popup/js/model/options.js](popup/js/model/options.js).

+## Privacy / Data Protection

+This extension is built to respect your privacy:

+- It does not have permissions for outside communication, so none of your data is shared or exposed externally.
+- The extension does not even store any information except your user settings.
+  Every time the extension popup is closed, it "forgets" everything and starts from a blank slate next time you open it.
+- There is no background job / processing.
+If the popup is not explicitly opened by the user, the extension is not executed.
+- The extension only requests the following permissions for the given reasons:
+  - **bookmarks**: Necessary to read and edit the bookmarks.
+Can be disabled via [user configuration](#user-configuration).
+  - **history**: Necessary to read the browsing history.
+Can be disabled or limited via [user configuration](#user-configuration).
+  - **tabs**: Necessary to find open tabs and to use tabs for navigation.
+Can be disabled via [user configuration](#user-configuration).
+  - **storage**: Necessary to store and retrieve the [user configuration](#user-configuration).
+    If the browser has setting synchronization enabled, the extension settings will be synced (in this case you already trust your browser to sync everything else anyway).
+    If browser sync is disabled, the user configuration is only stored locally.
+- The extension is open source, so feel free to convince yourself :)

 ## Local Development

 ### Install and Build